cloudability/javascript-style-guide/README.md

       return name;
     })();

-    // good (guards against the function becoming an argument when two files with IIFEs are concatenated) ;(() => {
+    // good (guards against the function becoming an argument when two files with IIFEs are concatenated, but likely unnecessary with proper build tools)
+    ;(() => {
       const name = 'Skywalker';
       return name;